 One management style is not necessarily better or worse than the other.
 You can lead a team in different ways.
 This article explores the 6 most common leadership styles and examines which qualities a manager should bring to the table.
 What type of leadership style is yours?

 Table of Contents

-Definition: What is a Management Style?
+Definition: What is a Management & Leadership Styles?

 A management style describes the behaviour pattern of superiors towards employees who are in lower professional positions.
 This includes the behaviour towards individual employees or groups of employees and the procedures in everyday professional life.

-The leadership styles in a company are an essential part of human resource management and say a lot about the corporate culture in a company.
-How a manager behaves towards its employees is usually related to the manager’s personality and the type of company.
+The leadership styles in a company are an essential part of human resource management and say a lot about the corporate culture of a company.
+How a manager behaves towards their employees is usually related to the manager’s personality and the type of company.
 After all, startups tend to be must more relaxed in their managerial style than big corporations.
 However, this does not mean that managerial skills cannot be learned and improved upon.

 What Significance Does the Type of Leadership Have in Organisations?

 As an essential part of human resource management, the leadership style affects many areas in the company:

 - Employer image and employer attractiveness

 - Reviews in employer review portals and the number of incoming applications